-Legislative History Assembly Human Services (7-0)

-Assembly Appropriations (Held on Suspense)
+Assembly Human Services (7-0) Assembly Appropriations (Held on Suspense)

-AB 184 (Dymally) - Medi-cal reimbursement rates (As amended September 7th, became Dymally bill relating to Medi-cal) Held on Senate 3rd Reading
+AB 184 (Dymally) - Medi-Cal reimbursement rates (As amended September 7, 2007 became Dymally bill relating to Medi-Cal) Died; held on Senate Appropriations Suspense file.

 - 1. As introduced by Assemblymember Bass and considered in the Assembly Human Services Committee, extended eligibility and appropriated \$3 million for the Independent Living Program (ILP) for former foster youth. - 2.
 Required that ILP be provided for former foster youth who are (a) placed with a nonrelated legal guardian if the child is receiving permanent placement services (b) placed as wards with a nonrelated legal guardian who receive AFDC-FC benefits and case management services; or (c) adopted at 14 years of age or older. - 3.
 Amended late in the year to increase Medi-Cal reimbursement rates for family planning services, authored by Assemblymember Dymally.